-Development Approvals. - To the extent consistent with the scope of regulatory
+(a) Development Approvals. - To the extent consistent with the scope of regulatory authority granted by this Chapter, no person shall commence or proceed with development

 (b) Determinations and Notice of Determinations. - A development regulation enacted under the authority of this Chapter may designate the staff member or members charged with making determinations under the development regulation.
 For cities with a population of 125,000 people or more, approvals concerning an application for a project that is a permitted use in the zoning district where the project is located shall be made only by the city's administrative staff, as described in G.S.
 160D-402.